 Studies show that St John’s wort as a nootropic for depression can reduce symptoms of mild and moderate depression more than a placebo, reduce symptoms to a similar extent as a prescription antidepressant, and present fewer side effects than prescription antidepressants.

 To treat mild to moderate depression, the most common dosage used is 300 milligrams.
 This is taken as a standardized extract 3 times a day.

 Side Effects And Precautions

 Taking nootropics for depression has become common practice now, but the challenge remains in identifying which nootropics to take and the possible side effects linked with them.
 Since depression comes in many forms, nootropics may be able to alleviate some of the symptoms by helping the brain to function normally.
 Most will help by allowing a person to think clearly, have more energy, and more motivation.

 Anyone taking prescription medication for depression mustn’t combine their medication with nootropics.

 As it currently stands, there is no single nootropic supplement that would contain all mentioned nootropics for depression.

-However, this doesn’t mean there are no nootropic supplements that would people.
+However, this doesn’t mean there are no nootropic supplements that would help people.

-Just the contrary, I suggest taking Qualia Mind, which contains many nootropics from the list (and many other ingredients and nootropic compounds).
+Just the contrary, we suggest taking Qualia Mind, which contains many nootropics from the list (and many other ingredients and nootropic compounds).